fbpx

 12. MUSHROOMS

-Mushrooms have anti-inflammatory effects.
-They are also rich in vitamins and minerals.
-It is thought that cooking mushrooms lowers the properties of inflammation, so eat them raw in a salad instead.
+Mushrooms are also rich in vitamins and minerals.
+It is thought that cooking mushrooms lowers the properties of inflammation, so eating them raw in a salad instead my be the best option.

 13. BROCCOLI

-Broccoli is just one of a few cruciferous veggies that work to fight inflammation.
+Broccoli is just one of a few cruciferous veggies that work to fight inflammation in animal studies.
 Cauliflower, kale, bok choy, and Brussel sprouts are in the same family.
 Broccoli is a power-packed food that also contains protein.

 14. AVOCADO

 Avocado has a long list of good-for-you components, including healthy fats, fiber, and potassium.
-They also fight inflammation and reduce the risk of cancer.
+They may also fight inflammation.

 15. GREEN TEA